microsoft/sqlworkshops/SQLonOpenShift/sqlonopenshift/01_Deploy.md

     service/mssql-service created</pre>

-    At this time, you have submitted a deployment.
+    At this time, you have submitted a deployment, which is a logical collection of objects including a pod, container, load balancer service.
 OpenShift will schedule a SQL Server container in a pod on a node on the cluster.
 Proceed to the next step to check on whether the deployment was successful.

 6. Verify the SQL Server deployment has succeeded by running the following command: